 Our qualified local staff will support teachers in schools as the teachers navigate through the online segment with the UCL team.
-We help with mentoring, observations and feedback, and we are a consistent point of contact.
-We provide a Thailand-based service, and we will visit each teacher on the course twice in his/her school during their studies.
+We act as critical friends, helping with mentoring, observations and feedback, and we are a consistent point of contact.
+We provide a Thailand-based service and we will visit each teacher’s school during Module 1 of the one-year program.
 The University of London is fully supportive of our value-added package.

 Is anybody else helping the University of London in Thailand?

 No, only Swan Education are working with the University of London.
 Also, the University of London would like Swan to manage school-based cohorts in Thailand.
 So if a school has about 5-10 teachers who want to do the course, Swan will come to the school and do the induction in the school at a convenient time.